 Photos and audio

 A picture is worth a thousand words.
 Instead of writing notes, why not snap photos of things that need adding to the map or join a community of members collecting street level photos using services like Mapillary and OpenStreetCam.
-Don’t forget that we have cameras available for hire.
+We have cameras available for hire.
 Prefer audio?
 No problem, you can use a microphone to dictate audio notes!

 One technique collecting information about roads, footpaths, ferry crossings, and so on is to use a GPS ‘SatNav’ device to record your movements.
 There is no need to rush out to buy a dedicated device – start with a GPS Logger app on your smartphone, just note that not all phones are as accurate as dedicated devices.
 Using this method you can record your movement (a GPS trace) or a single location (a GPS Waypoint).